 After such quiet, cozy times, it was kind of shocking to wake up late on Friday to a Twitter feed overflowing with calls to action to buy this and that.
 Right then, I decided I liked things better in my tiny bubble and have decided to stay here for the duration of the holiday.

-We’ll be exchanging small presents for Christmas, but beyond that, I’m shifting my focus to the real gift of the season – spending time with those I love.
-There are so many hollow sentiments batted at us this time of year, but beyond the hype, there’s something special about a time of year dedicated to family time, dear friends, and great food.
+We’ll exchange small presents for Christmas, but beyond that, I’m shifting my focus to the real gift of the season – spending time with those I love.
+There are so many hollow sentiments batted at us this time of year, but beyond the hype, there’s something special about time dedicated to family, dear friends, and great food.